Motors and Impossible Firing Patterns in the Parallel Chip-Firing Game: Signed Sums of Binary Sequences

-We take a break from the parallel chip-firing game to consider binary strings.
-We denote the $i$\xth element of a binary string $p$ as $p_i$.
-For simplicity, any integer equivalent to $i \bmod n$ may replace $i$.
-Let a \emph{$b$-sector} of $p$, where $b \in \{0,1\}$, be an integer interval $[x,y]$ such that
+We take a brief break from the parallel chip-firing game itself to consider binary strings.
+Throughout this section, $p$ and $q$ are length-$n$ binary strings, $b \in \{0,1\}$, and $\ol{b} = 1-b$.
+We denote the $i$\xth element of a binary string $p$ as $p_i$, and any integer equivalent to $i \bmod n$ may replace $i$.

-That is, the image of a 0-sector is preceded by two 1s, starts with 0, ends with two 0s and contains no two consecutive 1s.
-The same statements with 0s and 1s swapped are true for 1-sectors.

-It is easy to see that almost any string can be partitioned into 0- and 1-sectors in exactly one way, with exceptions only for always-alternating strings (e.g.\ 010101) that can be thought of as one 0-sector or one 1-sector.
-Figure~\ref{sectorEx} has an example.
+The following definition formalizes the notion of part of a string being ``mostly'' 0s or 1s.
+A \emph{$b$-sector} of $p$ is a $\subseteq$-maximal integer interval $[x,y]$ such that $p_{y-1} = p_y = b$ and either $p_i = b$ or $p_{i+1} = b$ for all $i \in [x,y]$.
+Informally, $b$-sectors end with consecutive $b$s and extend back as far as possible.
+We have to make an exception for always-alternating strings, such as 01010101, that have neither 0 nor 1 twice in a row.
+We arbitrarily define $[0, n-1]$ to be a 0-sector of them.
+It is the transitions between 0- and 1-sectors that are ultimately important, so this exception is acceptable.
+It is simple to verify that the indices of every binary string have a unique decomposition into 0- and 1-sectors.
+An example is shown in Figure~\ref{sectorEx}.

 Let